 The man blankly evaluated the Chinese script.
 Jay could barely read the handwriting, so he doubted the man understood a single character.
 He pointed his hairy forearm at the Atlas.
 “What’s that?”

 Jay sucked air through his teeth.
 If the man recognized any character, it’d be the swastika.
 “It’s, uh…” Li Ying read nearby notes.
-“It’s a temple called Jokhang.”
+“A temple called Jokhang.”

-“No, this spinny thing.”
+“No, the spinny thing.”
 The man tapped the swastika.
 Jay thought his sunglasses and poker face did little to hide his feigned ignorance.
 “What is it?”

 Zhang sensed a cultural divide and muttered in his wife’s ear.
 “This shape,” he said to the man, “is used for temples on maps.
 It means…” He looked at his wife.